 Importing decks

-Recall supports importing decks from Anki and Quizlet.
+Recall supports importing a deck package, as well as decks from Anki and Quizlet.

 From Anki